 - Round-the-clock customer support

 Using a server management tool to take care of server maintenance requirements might work well for some.
 However, the individual or team operating the tool needs to have complete knowledge about how it functions.
-In the absence of technical know-how, turning to a professional server management service provider might be the way to go.
+In the absence of technical know-how, turning to a professional server maintenance company might be the way to go.
 Benefits can come in the form of:

 - Scaling up.
-All good server management service providers are efficient when it comes to meeting their clients’ needs to scale up their server requirements.
+All good server maintenance companies are efficient when it comes to meeting their clients’ needs to scale up their server requirements.

-- All leading server management service providers provide 24/7 over-the-phone support with guaranteed response times.
+- Support.
+All leading companies that look after the maintenance of servers provide 24/7 over-the-phone support with guaranteed response times.

 Conclusion

 Any business that uses servers for its computing requirements needs to ensure that it stays on top of server maintenance.
-While large companies often have in-house administrators, small and mid-sized businesses typically look for server management tools or professional server management service providers.
+While large companies often have in-house administrators, small and mid-sized businesses typically look for server management tools or professional server maintenance companies.
 Making the right decision eventually boils down to your specific requirements, which you need to determine at the onset.
+If you’re still unsure about which path might work best for you, consider asking the web design company you partner with for guidance.